VILLASframework/node/documentation/clients/OPAL.md

 @defgroup opal OPAL-RT

-The communication between OPAL-RT models and the S2SS is established by using ansychronus programs.
+The communication between OPAL-RT models and the S2SS is established by using ansychronous programs.
-Asynchronous programs are a feature of RT-LAB.
+Asynchronous programs are are a feature of RT-LAB.
+They are used to exchange data between Simulink models and custom C programs.

-## Source Code

-The source code of the asynchronus program is located at:

-	/clients/opal/models/AsyncIP_sl/s2ss/
+For this purpose the C program handels IP/UDP communication via BSD sockets.

 ## Arguments for OPAL-RT block

+RT-LAB already provides a block to establish simple TCP/IP communication: ???
+This block is based on a more generic block used for aynchronous programs: ???

+@todo Insert name of RT-LAB blocks.

 | Param		 | Description   | Example Value  |
 | :------------- | :------------ |:-------------- |